AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 You’ll need to provide:

-* The certificate file, the Root certificate and any Intermediate certificates (attached to the ticket), preferably in Apache PEM format.
+* The certificate file, the root certificate and any intermediate certificates (attached to the ticket), preferably in Apache PEM format.
-* The number of the previous Suuport ticket raised for the CSR.
+* The number of the previous Support ticket raised for the CSR.
-* The same data that was provided for the CSR ticket (including Common Name, Instance URL, State, City/Locality, Organization Name, Organization Unit ID, etc.).
+* The same data that was provided for the CSR ticket (including Common Name, Instance URL, State, City/Locality, Organization Name, Organization Unit Name, etc.).

 ### Step 6 - Test the SSL certificate installation